-To add to the complexity you might even have the bills spread over 5-10 different suppliers (or in the US, hundreds, or even thousands of suppliers).
-It’s not hard to sympathize with the employees who are responsible for managing this kind of energy spend.
+To add to the complexity, you might even have the bills spread over 5-10 different suppliers (or in the US, hundreds, or even thousands of suppliers).
+It’s not hard to sympathize with the employees responsible for managing this kind of energy spend.

 How can an army of digital workers (the RPA platform) ease the pain for these multisite clients?

 There is a lot of pain, complexity, and time involved to manage bills for a big organization with thousands of sites.
 There is far more at stake than the humble home electricity bill.

 The utility bills of large organizations can often add up to tens or even hundreds of millions of dollars in outgoings each year.
 Getting this aspect of a business right could be the difference between success and failure.
 If a single bill is not paid, the company can get hit with late payment fees and, at times, disconnection of critical sites (retail outlets, bank, or key telco equipment).
 This can result in business disruption and a lack of confidence in responsible staff members/areas.